remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-worker.md

 #Must be equal to the value of the parameter server in your /etc/openvpn/server/server.conf on your Front
 VPN_NETWORK=X.X.X.X
 VPN_NETWORK_NETMASK=255.255.255.0
+#The FRONT_DATA must be equal to the IP of the PUBLIC_ADDRESS parameter of the .env.local from the Front
+FRONT_DATA_IP=Y.Y.Y.Y

 sudo ./install
 sudo cp .env /opt/remotelabz-worker/.env.local